Feedback control for random, linear hyperbolic balance laws: Elastic and viscoplastic deformations

-Figure~\ref{Instable} is devoted to a simulation, when the destabilizing effect of the source term is so strong that the applied feedback control is not sufficient to damp the introduced uncertainties.
-The left panel shows the mean of deviations~$\mathbb{E}\big[\sigma(t,x;\xi)-\sigma^*(x)\big]$ from the desired stress~$\sigma^*=100$ (MPa), which increase in time.
+The upper panels of Figure~\ref{Instable} are devoted to an unstable test problem.
+A simulation is shown, where the destabilizing effect of the source term is so strong that the applied feedback control is not sufficient to damp the introduced uncertainties.
+The left panel shows the mean of deviations~$\mathbb{E}\big[\sigma(t,x;\xi)-\sigma^*(x)\big]$ from the desired stress~$\sigma^*=110$ (MPa), which increases in time.
 Likewise, the right panel states that the variance $\mathbb{V}\big[\sigma(t,x;\xi)\big]$ increases exponentially fast.
-At the beginng there is no variance, as initial values are deterministic.
+At the beginning there is no variance, as initial values are deterministic.
 But the source term introduces uncertainties over time, which are not sufficiently reduced by the boundary control.
 Still, the statement of Theorem~\ref{TheoremStability} holds.
 However, the guaranteed rate~$\mu \in \mathbb{R}$ is~\emph{negative} and hence, ensures no decay.
-Furthermore, we note that there are only in this toy problem no deviations in the middle of the spatial domain due to the symmetric perturbation.
+Furthermore, we note that there are only in this test problem no deviations in the middle of the spatial domain due to the symmetric perturbation.

-Figure~\ref{FigMean} shows a simulation with desired stress~$\sigma^*=70$ (MPa), where destabilizing effects of the source term are smaller.
+The lower panels of Figure~\ref{Instable} show a simulation with desired stress~$\sigma^*=70$ (MPa), where destabilizing effects of the source term are smaller.
 Then, the applied feedback control is sufficient to make deviations decay over time and Theorem~\ref{TheoremStability} ensures a~\emph{positive} decay rate.
 The left panel shows a convergence of the mean to the desired stress~$\sigma^*=70$ (MPa).
-At the beginng there is again no variance.
+At the beginning there is again no variance.
 Then, the variance increases, when the source term introduces uncertainties.
 However, the feedback law makes also the variance vanish over time.
 Likewise, there are no deviations in the middle of the spatial domain due to symmetric perturbations.